The Case of the Marylebone Six

-If you read last week’s article, which can be accessed here, you will remember that trouble was brewing in Marylebone Lane on the evening of Thursday the 13th of January 1848.
-Two powerfully built young men, John Poole and John Smith, who were both navvies, and out of work, entered a baker’s shop at no. 64 owned by a Mr Charles Butler.
-One of the two men picked up a loaf of bread that he had seen sitting in the window.
+If you read last week’s article, which can be accessed here, you will remember that trouble was brewing in Marylebone Lane on the evening of Thursday 13 January 1848.
+Two powerfully built young men, John Poole and John Smith, who were both navvies and out of work, entered a baker’s shop at No. 64 owned by a Mr Charles Butler.
+One of the two men picked up a loaf of bread he had seen sitting in the window.
 The pair then walked straight out of the shop and back into the street.

 These wards consist each of a large chamber, in which are arranged two large guard-beds, or inclined boards, similar to those used in soldiers’ guard-rooms; between these there is a passage from one end of the chamber to the other.
 The boards are strewn with straw, so that, on entering the place in the daytime, it has the appearance of a well-kept stable.
 All persons are supplied with two, and in the cold season with three, rugs to cover them.
 These rugs are daily placed in a fumigating oven, so as to decompose all infectious matter.

 The wards were cheerless and basic, and, as lights were not allowed, there was nothing else to do but sleep.
 Then in the morning, before they left, the casuals were required to undertake a set amount of manual labour, a form of payment for their accommodation.
 Men were often made to break stones, and so, had our six navvies been admitted on the night of the 13th, then on the morning of the 14th they would have been given precisely the work they had for so long been unable to find.

 A melancholy sight